 - not be contrary to the regulatory provisions of the South East Queensland Regional Plan.

-Copies of Development Application forms can be downloaded from Department of State Development and Infrastructure Planning
+Copies of Development Application forms can be downloaded from Department of Infrastructure, Local Government and Planning.

 Development applications can be lodged with Council via mail, over the counter at any customer service centre, or electronically.
 Please do not mail AND email a development application, as this may result in lodgement issues.